l7mp/stunner/doc/DEPLOYMENT.md

 There is no limitation as to how many gateway and media server pods can be opened in this model, which theoretically means limitless scalability.
-Furthermore, by creating connection-tracking state for each client session STUNner supports the dynamic scale-in/scale-out of the media server pool without dropping client connections.
+Furthermore, by creating connection-tracking state for each client session STUNner supports the dynamic scale-out of the media server pool without dropping active client connections.
 Whether scaling STUNner itself causes client connection drops is depending on the cloud provider's load-balancer service: if the load-balancer creates conntrack state for clients' UDP transport streams then STUNner can be scaled freely, otherwise scaling STUNner may result the [disconnection of a small number of client